E-commerce

 Analytics

-Measure the impact of automations (follow-up click-through rate, support time saved) via your analytics dashboards and experiments.
+Measure the impact of automations (follow-up click rate, time saved for support) via your analytics dashboards and experiments.

 Deduplication of customer profiles, merging guest and logged-in accounts: without identity resolution, automated segments send inconsistent messages.

-An empty or poorly populated “company” field breaks B2B rules: validation at input and upstream automated checks.
+An empty or incorrectly filled “company” field breaks B2B rules: validation at entry and automated upstream checks.

 Qstomy, FAQ, summary and sources

-Beyond “if / then” rules for orders, Qstomy brings dialogue automation: responses about policy, tracking, product recommendations, with store context.
+Beyond the simple “if / then” rules for orders, Qstomy brings dialogue automation: answers about policy, tracking, product recommendations, with store context.
 This complements transactional workflows without replacing them.

 Escalation